nikhilpanchal/pofana/docs/Calculators.md

 ### SQL Data
-This is an array containing the Market Data (read from the positions reader) and the elements of the reference (read from the reference reader) for the symbol.
+This is an array containing the Market Data (read from the positions reader) and the elements of the reference data (read from the reference reader) for the symbol.

 ### Column Index Lookup
 A map of column names to the integer that will be the index into the column definition array

-Each of the types of calculators will be described in the sections below

 ## Inferred Returns Calculator Aggregator